West Indies keep alive semi-final hopes

 19.5 overs: Mahmudullah digs out a yorker and a misfield allows them to get two more to leave four needed from the final ball.

-20 overs: Mahmudullah attempts to slog to the leg-side but misses and Pooran cleanly gathers behind the stumps.
+20 overs: What a delivery.
+Russell executes his yorker again and Mahmudullah attempts to slog to the leg-side but misses and Pooran cleanly gathers behind the stumps.